 If you are from another province or country, you must have courses comparable to those of Alberta applicants.
-Contact the Registrar's Office for information on specific requirements.
+Contact the Office of the Registrar for information on specific requirements.

 English Language Proficiency Requirement (ELP)

 Applicants whose first language is not English must demonstrate English Language Proficiency for admission to credit programs by presenting evidence of one of the following: